hpgrahsl/kryptonite-for-kafka/docs/getting-started.md

-# Getting Started
+# Getting Started Guides

 Kryptonite for Kafka ships as four independent integration modules.
-Pick the one that fits your stack and follow the module-specific guide.
+Pick the one that fits your use case and follow the module-specific guide.

 <div class="grid cards" markdown>